Fix OCI artifact uploads with`oras`

 Models

-Every package registry implementation uses the same underlaying models:
+Every package registry implementation uses the same underlying models:

 Model Description